-If a foreskin is tight and unretractable, this is a phimosis.
+Phimosis – If a foreskin is tight and un-retractable.

 - Massage a small pea sized amount of cream into the tight part of the foreskin (inside and outside), after a week of treatment, the skin will be noticeably thinner;

-- The man can then start stretching exercises on the foreskin, usually best by pulling the foreskin back until it feels tight (but not painful), and holding it back under tension for 10 minutes – usually after a bath or shower.
-This should be done twice a day.
+- Start stretching exercises on the foreskin, usually best by pulling the foreskin back until it feels tight (but not painful), and holding it back under tension for 10 minutes – usually after a bath or shower twice a day.

 - Warn the patient about paraphimosis.